 Only then I realize, I don’t know any of these people, not really, nor do they know me.

-Despite being surrounded by people, it feels lonely.
+Despite being surrounded by people, I felt lonely.

-How do you go from just knowing people to being friends?
+How do you go from only knowing people to being friends?
 It’s not as easy as I thought.
 I start remembering the long arduous process of befriending my former colleagues.
 Shit that’s true, that did take a long time.
 Or any of my other friends, all gradual processes.
-FUn though!
+Fun though!

 Playground socializing is so easy compared to when adulting.
-As a four-year-old, you throw sand at some kid, say sorry, share a popsicle and friendship in 5 minutes.
+As a four-year-old, you throw sand at some kid, say sorry, share a popsicle.
+Boom, 5 minute friendship.

 Even in your late twenties and thirties, there are fewer opportunities for friendship.
 It even takes longer to create them.